METIS-DATA-SCIENCE-PROJECTS/NYC_Subway_System_EDA/README.md

 # NYC_Subway_System_EDA

-## Project-01: Exploratory Data Analysis (EDA) Projects of MTA Turnstile Data:
+## Project-01: Exploratory Data Analysis (EDA) of MTA Turnstile Data:
-This repo contains Project-01 data and solution at Istanbul Data Science Academy.
-Project-01 is about Exploratory Data Analysis (EDA) of Metropolitan Transportation Authority (MTA) Turnstile Data.
+This repo contains Project-01 data and solution at Istanbul Data Science Academy following Metis curriculum.
+Project-01 is about Exploratory Data Analysis (EDA) of Metropolitan Transportation Authority (MTA) Turnstile Data between November and May 2021 contains **5,242,282 rows and 11 columns** or 6-month worth of data.

 **Exploratory Data Analysis (EDA):**